-MIT enrolled 11,331 students in 2015–2016, including 4,527 undergraduates and 6,804 graduate students.
-These MIT students came from all 50 states, the District of Columbia, three territories, and 120 foreign countries.
-The broad international student representation of 3,289 students made up 10 percent of the undergraduate and over 42 percent of the graduate population.
+MIT enrolled 11,376 students in 2016–2017, including 4,524 undergraduates and 6,852 graduate students.
+These MIT students came from all 50 states, the District of Columbia, four territories, and 128 foreign countries.
+The broad international student representation of 3,303 students made up 10 percent of the undergraduate and 43 percent of the graduate population.

 The confluence of ages, disciplines, and nationalities so characteristic of MIT brings together students and teachers, biologists and architects, humanists and engineers, young and old, and deeply influences the life and experience of every member of the academic community.
 The result is an academic environment with a strong focus on excellence and a diverse range of interests.

-In 1916, MIT moved from its Boston location to Cambridge; the current campus now encompasses 168 acres that extend more than a mile along the Cambridge side of the Charles River Basin.
-The heart of the campus is the initial group of interconnecting buildings, designed by architect W. Welles Bosworth (Class of 1889) to facilitate interaction and communication among MIT’s schools and departments.
+In 1916, MIT moved from its Boston location to Cambridge, and the current campus now encompasses 168 acres that extend more than a mile along the Cambridge side of the Charles River Basin.
+The heart of the campus is the initial group of interconnecting buildings, designed by architect W. Welles Bosworth (Class of 1889), which facilitate interaction and communication among MIT’s schools and departments.

-As the campus continues to develop and improve, MIT is focused on enhancing its sustainability and conservation features.
+As the campus continues to evolve, MIT actively pursues measures that improve sustainability and conservation.
 To date, seven buildings have achieved LEED-Gold Certification, including Fariborz Maseeh Hall (W1), Building E62 (home of MIT Sloan), and the Koch Institute for Integrative Cancer Research (76).
-For existing buildings, MIT’s proactive Capital Renewal program is engaged in continuous renewal and renovation projects that ensure the buildings are able to support the community’s educational, research, and student life activities.
+For existing buildings, MIT’s proactive Capital Renewal program is engaged in continuous renewal and renovation projects that promote energy efficiency while ensuring that the campus will support the community’s broad spectrum of educational, research, and student life activities.

 The Boston and Cambridge Environment

 MIT is in Cambridge, Massachusetts, on the north bank of the Charles River, facing the city of Boston.
-With over 105,000 people located within a 6.5 square mile area, Cambridge is a unique community with a strong mix of cultural, demographic, and social diversity; intellectual vitality; and technological innovation.
-The city's diversity is reflected in its international community, with almost 29 percent of residents being foreign born.
+With over 110,000 people located within a 6.5 square mile area, Cambridge is a unique community with a strong mix of cultural, demographic, and social diversity; intellectual vitality; and technological innovation.
+The city's diversity is reflected in its international community, with 9 percent of residents being foreign born.
 Well known as the residence of MIT and Harvard, Cambridge is home to many students and professionals.
-About 44 percent of its residents are college and graduate students.
+About 21 percent of its residents are college and graduate students.

 The city's largest employment sectors are higher education, government, biotechnology, and healthcare.
 Cambridge is home to more than 300 life-science and technology-related companies.
 The Kendall Square neighborhood is a renowned hub of innovation of entrepreneurship.